Frequently Asked Questions

 An important principle is that all tutors, the course director and administrators also remain students as well, since the learning process never ends.
 Another principle in the School is that no one is paid for tutoring.

-No. The course is intended for everyone, regardless of education, occupation, race, political or religious belief.
+No. The course is intended for everyone over 18yrs of age, regardless of education, occupation, race, political or religious belief.

 No. This is not an academic course and there are no exams.